teemu-u/ansible-msworkshop/docs/README.md

 ## Using public IP addresses with network interfaces and virtual machines

-In this, we will create a virtual machine and network interface using the public IP we created.
-After creating a virtual machine with the public network interface, we will log into it using SSH.

 1. Create a NIC with the existing public IP address: